dOrgTech/Ecosystem/proposals/Alchemy/11-3box-comments.md

 - Do we want to include the DAO Wall?
 (DAO forum unrelated to particular proposals)

 - There is a feature to add moderators.
 Do we want that as well?

-## Impact on Adoption

-Adding a decentralized messaging component inside proposals will reduce user frictions and increase user engagement.
-It will make the whole app a more integrated experience without reliance on centralized third-parties.